Bagram torture and prisoner abuse: Others

-Mohammed Sulaymon Barre, a Somali refugee who worked for a funds transfer company, described his Bagram interrogation as "torture."
-Barre said he was picked up and thrown around the interrogation room when he wouldn't confess to a false allegation.
-He was put into an isolation chamber that was maintained at a piercingly cold temperature for several weeks and deprived of sufficient rations during this period.
+Mohammed Sulaymon Barre, a Somali refugee who worked for a funds transfer company, described his Bagram interrogation as "torture".
+Barre said he was picked up and thrown around the interrogation room when he would not confess to a false allegation.
+He was put into an isolation chamber that was maintained at a piercingly cold temperature for several weeks, and deprived of sufficient rations during this period.
 As a result of this treatment, his hands and feet swelled, causing him such excruciating pain that he could not stand up.

 Zalmay Shah, a citizen of Afghanistan, alleges mistreatment during detention at Bagram air base.
-An article published in the May 2, 2007 issue of The New Republic contained excerpts from an interview with Zalmay Shah.
+An article published in the May 2, 2007, issue of The New Republic contained excerpts from an interview with Shah.
 He said he had originally cooperated closely with the Americans.
 He had worked with an American he knew only as "Tony" in the roundup of former members of the Taliban.
 According to the article:

-Zalmay Shah was eventually released.
-He said that Americans continue to ask for his cooperation, but he now declines.